 Jovan gives us a ride to Espiritu Santo Island

-the day turned to dusk and the bo-bo's (no-see-ems) were starting to bite, we took a beautiful sunset trip across the straight and had a couple cervasas as the sun plunges red into the navy sea.
+turned to dusk and the bo-bo's (no-see-ems) were starting to bite, we took in a beautiful sunset trip across the straight and had a couple cervasas as the sun plunges red into the navy sea.

 I plan to return one day so that I can explore it all a little more.
 Viva Espiritu Santo!